getsentry/rfcs/text/0131-pass-native-sdk-spans-to-hybrid.md

 Scenario: Active span, hybrid SpansAggregator flushes
     Given an active span
-    When the hybrid SpansAggregator has to flush all its spans Then it does not pull spans from the native SpansAggregator And sends all hybrid spans from the SpansAggregator to Sentry
+    When the hybrid SpansAggregator has to flush all its spans Then it pulls spans from the native SpansAggregator And filters for spans belonging to the active span And adds these spans to the active span
+    And adds the non matching spans to the hybrid SpansAggregator And sends all spans from the hybrid SpansAggregator to Sentry

 Scenario: No active span, hybrid SpansAggregator flushes
     Given no active span